keboola/gmail-extractor/README.md

 Docker application for extracting data from Gmail.
 Application simply iterates through specified queries and downloads matching e-mails.

-Important notes:

-- try to be as much specific as possible while defining queries, it speeds up extraction
-- by default, application won't fetch messages in your `spam` and `trash` folders
-- inbox is accessed with readonly access `https://www.googleapis.com/auth/gmail.readonly`

 ## Configuration

 - `parameters`